rcmdnk/homebrew-file/docs/usage.rst

 in the same directory,
 then ``brew-file`` picks up **Host1.Brewfile** for Host1, and **Host2.Brewfile** for Host2, etc...

+You can use environment variables and `HOSTNAME` (`HOSNAME` is not an environment variable in some systems, but it will be recognized in brew-file).

 Or if you just have::